xcp-ng/xcp-ng-org/docs/management/updates.md

 On XCP-ng 8.2, Rolling Pool Updates (RPUs) can handle pools that utilize XOSTOR if the following conditions are met:

-- your host uses `xcp-ng-xapi-plugins-1.12.0` or a later version
+- your host uses `xcp-ng-xapi-plugins-1.12.0` or a later version.\
+    To verify your XAPI plugins version, run `rpm -q xcp-ng-xapi-plugins` on your host.
 - XO is on version 5.105 or later

 **What about older versions?**